enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/logs.rst

 * the engine traces concerning this log (classloader creation, start, stop, ....)
 * the stdout/stderr of the job instance.
 This means that if payloads use a ConsoleAppender for their logs (as is recommended) it will be fully here.

 These files are **not purged** automatically.
 This is the admin's responsability.

 Also of note, there are two log levels involved here:

-* the engine log level, which will determine the verbosity of the traces concerning the luanch of the job itself.
+* the engine log level, which will determine the verbosity of the traces concerning the launch of the job itself.
 * the payload log level: if the payload uses a logger (log4j, logback, whatever), it has its own log level.
 This log level is not related in any way to the engine log level. (remember: running a payload inside JQM is the same as running it inside a standard JVM.
 The engine has no more influence on the behaviour of the payload than a JVM would have)